benjaminfong/Parktacular/README.md

 <code>npm run dev</code> -- start a local server

 ## What's next for Parktacular
-We hope to display the price and hours of operation in the UI as well as integrate the machine learning crime safety prediction in our website.
+We hope to integrate the machine learning crime safety prediction in our website.
 Here is the machine learning model: <br>
 https://github.com/AnanyaAgarwal1997/hackathon.git